 Elements Of Metaverse

 Buying digital art or sports memorabilia with NFT is just one of the activities currently taking place in separate silos, which will eventually merge into the single web-based metaverse.
-Technology watcher Gartner that other activities that will migrate to this new world include:
+Technology watcher Gartner suggests that other activities that will migrate to this new world include:

 - Buying digital land and constructing virtual homes